 Essentially, Google Analytics for nonprofits can revolutionize your marketing efforts.
 This guide scratches the surface of what you can do with the tool, but if you are continuously testing, learning and acting on the data, your website can be more effective than you ever thought possible.

 And Mittun is happy to help.
-We are the premier website provider for nonprofits and mission-based organizations, and we want to help you succeed.
+We are the premier website provider for food banks, nonprofits and mission-based organizations, and we want to help you succeed.
 Explore more ways to take your website to the next level.

 How could data take your website to the next level?

 Contact Mittun for a free assessment today.